microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 #### Weak References

+> TODO: Change weak reference to be a separate interface similar to how winrt does it today

 One issue faced in COM based systems is circular references - i.e. two objects who each hold a pointer to the other.
 In this case, neither reference count will ever go to zero and neither object will ever be cleaned up.
 To avoid this issue, xlang supports weak references.